-As for our special focus on human capital formation in developing countries, many articles have reported detrimental effects of disaster events on education by damaging complementary infrastructure such as school buildings and access roads [e.g., 43, 44]; increasing child work participation rates, which results in the removal of children from schools [e.g., 45-47]; and causing nutritional deficiencies that prevent continuous learning [e.g., 48].
-[49] applies cross-country and panel regressions to figure out a robust negative partial correlation between secondary school enrollment and natural disaster risk.
+As for our special focus on human capital formation in developing countries, many articles have reported detrimental effects of disaster events on education by damaging complementary infrastructure such as school buildings and access roads (e.g., Baez et al. 2010; Petal et al. 2015); increasing child work participation rates, which results in the removal of children from schools (e.g., Baez and Santos 2007; Jacoby and Skoufias 1997; De Janvry et al. 2006); and causing nutritional deficiencies that prevent continuous learning (e.g., Alderman et al. 2006).
+Cuaresma (2010) applies cross-country and panel regressions to figure out a robust negative partial correlation between secondary school enrollment and natural disaster risk.
 While these shed light on the significance of disasters in affecting human capital formation, their broader link to financial and real economy remains unclear.
 The formulation of a theoretical model, such as the one presented in this study, will help identify key transmission channels.